 Thambi viewpoint offers the most spectacular view of the sunrise, it is a place for the panoramic view of the Kanchenjunga Himalayan range.

-The forests around Zuluk are yet to be explored, which houses the diverse species of flora and fauna, the entire area is adorned with various types of flower during the month of August and September.
+The forests around Zuluk are yet to be explored and they house diverse species of flora and fauna.
+During the months of August and September, the entire area is adorned with various types of flowers, making it a great time to explore the forests.

 Best time to go there?